Grobogan Regency: Geography

 Grobogan is a flat valley lying between two mountains, Pegunungan Kendeng to the south and Pegunungan Kapur Utara to the north.
 Although the town is known to be very hot during the dry season, Grobogan is one of the main rice producers in Central Java, which mainly supported by several man-made dams, such as Bendungan Klambu, Bendungan Sedadi and Bendungan Kedung Ombo.

 The construction of Bendungan Kedung Ombo was a source of national debate due to the social cost of this gigantesque project supported be the World Bank.
 The two main rivers are Kali Lusi (or Pilang) and Kali Serang.
-During the rainy seasons, the two rivers cause floods which often destroys the harvests.
+During the rainy seasons, these two rivers cause floods which often destroy the harvests.

 Religion

 Similar to other regencies in Java, Islam is the dominant religion, with significant presence of Christianity - both Protestant and Catholic, Hindu, and Buddhism.
 In some places, one can still find traditional beliefs, Aliran kepercayaan and Kejawen.
 There are two Catholic Parishes, Paroki Purwodadi and Paroki Gubug, which are administered by Semarang Diocese (Keuskupan Agung Semarang).